ktemkin/gnuradio-for-mac-without-macports/README.md

 ## Motivation

-Some users just do not want to install [MacPorts](https://www.macports.org) just to use GNURadio.
+Some users just do not want to install [MacPorts](https://www.macports.org) only to use GNURadio.
 We get it.
 To each their own.

 ## Getting Started